geoffreytools/type-lenses/README.md

 - `Param<0>` and `Output` are aliases for `a` and `r`;
 - `free.Map` is obviously a member of the `free` namespace but it could also be a custom free type you registered (see documentation).

-`FindPaths` actually returns a union of all paths ending in `needle`.
+`FindPaths` actually returns a union of all paths leading to `needle`.
 If you have no idea what to look for, you can omit the `needle` to get an enumeration of every possible path:
 ```typescript
 type NeedlePaths = FindPaths<Haystack>;
 ```